For those players caught in a slump: Try this…

 It’s just so damn annoying.

 When this happens, you think, what am I doing wrong?
-Even though you seem to do everything you’ve been taught right, it still seems to go wrong, right?
+Even though you seem to do everything they (coaches) have taught you right, it still seems to go wrong, right?

-You just feel like jacking it all in.
+You just feel like jacking it all in sometimes, don’t you.